venkatraj/js-notes/Part 1/06. Advanced working with functions/6.7 New Function Syntax/The _new_ function syntax.md

 ```

 This will output "Hi" instead of "Hello".
-In fact, if there is no `value` in global, then it will through reference error
+In fact, if there is no `value` in global, then it will through reference error.

+Why this behavior?
+Because when we get function body from server or other source, it should be generic and reusable and it shouldn't be aware of local variables.
+Otherwise, we can write our own in the current scope itself.